-Govt agrees on Charter of Economy
+Govt agrees on charter of economy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a significant breakthrough, the government and opposition have developed a consensus to work out enduring broad national economic strategy and for the purpose a committee consisting of all parliamentary groups’ representatives of both the houses of the parliament would be constituted.
+ISLAMABAD: In a significant breakthrough, government and opposition have developed consensus to work out enduring broad national economic strategy and for the purpose a committee consisting of all parliamentary groups’ representatives of both the houses of the Parliament would be constituted.

 The agreement for charter of economy was reached in a meeting between Prime Minister Imran Khan and National Assembly Speaker Asad Qaiser on Friday where the two had extensive discussion with regard to the parliamentary affairs and national politics.

-The prime minister and the NA speaker reportedly discussed the government’s strategy for the passage of budget and ambiance in which the government and opposition members are expressing their views about the budget.
-They discussed establishment of special parliamentary committees for choreographing the new understanding.

 The sources said the speaker was satisfied about the atmosphere in which the debate is going in the National Assembly lately about the budget.
-The sources indicated that it has been decided in the meeting that a committee would beconstituted to look into the economic crisis and devise a strategy to tackle it.
+The sources indicated that it has been decided in the meeting that a committee would be constituted to look into the economic crisis and devise strategy to tackle it.
 The members from different parliamentary groups will be included in the committee.

 “This is a golden opportunity for you, the scheme allows you to declare all your assets in the country and abroad, including gold, dollars and other benami assets,” he said in the broadcast.
 He called upon the citizens to disclose their undeclared assets and avoid action by the Federal Board of Revenue (FBR).